English and International Bookstores Archives

 Looking for the latest English bestsellers in your new home?
-Explore our listings of English and international bookstores in the UK:
+Explore our listings of English and international bookstores in Belgium:

-Waterstones is a bookstore with outlets throughout the United Kingdom.
-They stock a wide range of books, games, gifts, and much more both in-store and on their website.
-If you’re looking for your next favorite book, you may well find it at your local Waterstones.
+Passa Porta is a bookstore located in the heart of Brussels.
+The store offers titles from around the world, as well as a unique, multilingual meeting place in the capital.
+If you’re looking for your new favorite bookstore, check out Passa Porta today.

+The Children’s Library at the Crousse Community Centre is a library focusing on children and young adult literature.
+Based in Brussels, the volunteer-run organization has a large selection of English books, with the stock constantly renewed.
+Visit the Children’s Library today.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing